 This dashboard displays data concerning COVID-19's impact on the Loyola community.
 It is updated each evening and may have up to a 24-hour lag.

-So you’ve tested positive for COVID-19 or have been exposed to someone who tested positive and now you have to isolate or quarantine—what are your next steps?
+So you’ve tested positive for COVID-19 and now you have to isolate—what are your next steps?

-For students living in Loyola's residence halls, Loyola has developed a comprehensive set of protocols designed to provide holistic care and services you will need for the duration of your isolation or quarantine, while also protecting your fellow Wolf Pack members, faculty, employees, and the greater New Orleans community.
+For students living in Loyola's residence halls, Loyola has developed a comprehensive set of protocols designed to provide holistic care and services you will need for the duration of your isolation, while also protecting your fellow Wolf Pack members, faculty, employees, and the greater New Orleans community.